na-na-hi/renget/archive/PSInternship.md

 Hoge sighed, flushing as she turned her attention to Popsy, her expression annoyed.

 Popsy planted her fists on her hips, glaring sternly.
-Although her eyes twinkled.

 "As your teacher I got a duty to nurture budding talents, not budding romance!"
 She wagged a finger at them.
-"I might have to stick you two in different corners for the whole internship!"
+"I'm gonna have to stick you two in different corners for the whole month!"

 Inigo immediately protested.
 "No!
 Don't do that!
 We're working hard, I swear!"
 He grabbed Hoge's hand supportively.
 "Right?
 She just took a tumble and I caught her."